 Shifting Focus”This is your insecurity.”Prevents real issues from being addressed

-Minimizing”It’s not a big deal.”Invalidates your emotions
+Minimizing”It is not a big deal.”Invalidates your emotions

 Lying by Omission[Strategically withheld truth]Keeps you in the dark while feeling informed

-Pre-Suasion”Everyone else has let me down…”Primes you to comply before you realize it
+Pre-suasion”Everyone else has let me down…”Primes you to comply before you realize it

 Recommended read: Influence by Robert Cialdini.
 The classic guide to understanding the psychology of persuasion and how compliance tactics work on all of us.